Dementia

 Coping and support

-After being diagnosed with dementia, you'll need to consider many details to prepare you and your family members to deal with the condition.
+After being diagnosed with dementia, you'll likely need to consider many details to prepare you and your family members to deal with the condition.

 Care and support for the person with the disease